Stage 3 Pleural Mesothelioma

 Stage 3 pleural mesothelioma is considered an advanced form of the disease, as tumors are no longer localized and have spread to other organs in the body.
 Veterans with stage 3 mesothelioma likely have obvious symptoms (Anemia, Chronic cough..), which may help an oncologist make a definitive diagnosis.
 However, a stage 3 diagnosis usually means a worse prognosis for the patient.

-What is Stage 3 Pleural Mesothelioma?
+What’s Stage 3 Pleural Mesothelioma?

 Malignant pleural mesothelioma (MPM) is the most common type of the disease and is commonly diagnosed at stage 3 when symptoms are more noticeable.
 MPM is also the only type of mesothelioma with a formal staging system.
-While peritoneal and pericardial mesothelioma are staged, it’s usually difficult to diagnose until cancer has spread throughout the body.
+While peritoneal and pericardial mesothelioma is staged, it’s usually difficult to diagnose until cancer has spread throughout the body.